Violations of Probation (VOP)

 - Submit to random drug or alcohol testing

-- Support anyone legally dependant on you
+- Support anyone legally dependent on you

 - Timely report to probation and parole supervisors